fallen-icarus/cardano-loans/GettingStarted.md

 ]
 ```

 Only one offer was made.
+Lender `ae0d001455a855e6c00f98fa9061028f5c00d297926383bc501be2d2` has made this offer.
 This returns all of the information necessary for the borrower to decide on and accept the offer.
+The loan amount of 10 ADA is present in this Offer UTxO.

 The `collateralization` field shows a list of the ratios the lender would like for the collateral you mentioned in your Ask.
 This lender would like 2 of your collateral asset for every 1 ADA you borrow.

 The non-compounding interest being offered is 10%.

 The other fields should match what you asked for.
+In order to accept the loan, all the other fields **must** match what you asked for.
+Also, the collateralization list must appear in the same order (based on the asset name) as your collateral list in order for acceptance to succeed.

 ### Accepting a loan offer
 1. Export the loan validator script.